skaravind/NLP_CS6320_FinalProject/README.md

 ### Programming language used : Python

-### NLP libraries used : NLTK, Keras, TF, SKlearn
+### NLP libraries used :
+NLTK, Keras, TF, SKlearn

-The .ipynb iPython file contains all the analysis scripts written for the project.
+The SXA190006_NLP_EC.ipynb file contains all the code written for the project.

+Model used: LSTM with Spatial Dropout
+Feature: Dense word embeddings from Tokenized text.

+### Test Accuracy:
+74.9%